-Delicious, hearty pork slices roasted in a fruity garlic and tomato sauce and served with mashed potatoes and pickles.
+Delicious, hearty roasted pork in tomato sauce with garlic, served with mashed potatoes and pickles.

-This sort of pork roast was an important part of our traditional Christmas dinner.
+This sort of sliced roasted pork in tomato sauce was an important part of our traditional Romanian Christmas dinner.
 There were always the Chicken Soup with Dumplings – Supa de galusti, the Romanian Boeuf Salad with Potatoes, Gherkins and Mayonnaise, the Sarmale – Traditional Romanian Cabbage Rolls with Pork and Rice, the Romanian Sweet Bread with Walnuts – Cozonac and a pork roast.

-My grandmother, like my aunt nowadays, would start cooking all these things one or two days before Christmas Eve and we would keep eating the same things for lunch and dinner until they were all gone, which considering the quantities and the fact that there was only two of us, it might have taken almost a week or so…
+My grandmother, like my aunt nowadays, would start cooking all these things one or two days before Christmas Eve and we would keep eating the same things for lunch and dinner until they were all gone, which considering the quantities and the fact that there was only the two of us, it always took a week or so…

 We had a big tradition of Christmas pig slaughtering in Romania during the communist times and later on in the 90’s.
 People probably still do that nowadays (especially in the villages), but not the way it used to be done during those times when meat was so scarce and people were depending on raising their own pigs if they wanted to have any meat for Christmas at all…

 So, after this insight in Romanian food history, let’s get back to the pork roast.
-This is indeed a very Easy Roasted Pork in Garlic, Tomato and Paprika Sauce recipe.
-It needs a bit of oven time, but that is really not that bad, I mean once you get it in the oven you don’t really have any actual work to do anymore.
+This is indeed a very recipe for pork in tomato sauce.
+It needs a bit of oven time, but that is really not that bad.
+I mean, once you get it in the oven you don’t really have any actual work to do anymore.

 Other delicious pork dishes:

-Press or grate the garlic cloves and mix them with the oil, tomato puree and water.
-Add the paprika powder and the dill seeds and mix well.
-Add salt and pepper to taste.
+- Press or grate the garlic cloves and mix them with the oil, tomato puree, and water.
+Add the paprika powder, dill seeds, salt and pepper to taste.
+Mix well.